KARI is committed to strengthening the community through a number of initiatives.

 The KARI Community Grants Program has been designed to support and encourage local programs and initiatives that offer cultural or new learning benefit to an individual, group or community.
 This funding is capped, time driven and subject to available funding.

-Our Community Grants applications are now open.
+Our Community Grants applications are now closed.
+Check this page for updates on future applications.